 Armed with this knowledge, we have created organ-restricted ALK5 inhibitors to leverage blockade of the TGFß pathway while avoiding systemic exposure.
 This organ-restricted approach could be the key to unlocking treatment options for a range of diseases.

 HGF is a pleiotropic growth factor of mesenchymal origin that mediates a variety of biological processes, including cell proliferation, cell survival, cell motility and cell differentiation.
 The high affinity receptor for HGF is the tyrosine kinase MET.
 This receptor is mainly expressed by epithelial and endothelial cells but can also be found in other cell types such as muscle, neuronal and hematopoietic cells as well as in the majority of myofibroblasts.

 While the therapeutic and regenerative potential of HGF has been recognized since its discovery in the 1990s, translation of this growth factor to the clinic has been challenging, mainly due to its short plasma half-life as well as the difficulty to manufacture clinical-grade molecules cost-effectively.

-Benefitting from argenx’s validated SIMPLE antibodyTM technology platform, we have created a set of full and partial MET-agonistic antibodies, allowing us to achieve the desired activation of the HGF/MET pathway in patients.
+Using argenx’s validated SIMPLE antibodyTM technology platform, we have created a set of full and partial MET-agonistic antibodies, with the goal of allowing us to achieve the desired activation of the HGF/MET pathway in patients.